godcodehunter/turing_machine/README.md

 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
 But as a result, the points will be in superposition in meaning that's any of each can be halt point or start loop point.

 We need three conditions to be satisfied simultaneously:
-1. Transition from start transition point to next point(end point) has not yet happened (ORDER MATTER A -> B != B -> A)
+1. Transition from start transition point to end point has not yet happened (ORDER MATTER A -> B != B -> A)
 2. Start transition point passed EXACTLY TWICE
 3. End transition point passed ONLY ONCE.